petrvanblokland/DesignDesignSpace/Program2018.md

 #### &#36;1.900

-*Online worksshops build up from an intensive mixture of personal hangouts, group hangouts, code and document sharing through GitHub, live online presentations by teachers and students, presentations through documents and movies.*
+*Online workshops build up from an intensive mixture of personal hangouts, group hangouts, code and document sharing through GitHub, live online presentations by teachers and students, presentations through documents and movies.*

 *Each study concludes with an online presentation hangout to all participants and guests and results that can be made public will remain visible through the website of the project.*

+---
 ### TypeLab
 #### June 14-16 (On location during Typographics New York, 3 days)